ARTICLE

 It is an exciting time at Reality LA as we prepare to renovate the Hope Center and church office building.

-The aim is to carry out our mission more effectively and make good use of the buildings that have served us well but have significant limitations.
+The aim is to carry out our mission more effectively and make good use of the buildings that have served us well but have significant limitations, are in poor condition, and are not up to code.

-Check this page for weekly updates through September and October as we unpack the seven questions below, addressing one each week through family talks at our Sunday gatherings, Drop In podcast episodes, various events, and videos!
+Below we unpack the seven questions, addressing each through family talks at our Sunday gatherings, Drop In podcast episodes, and videos!

 • What is the story of the Hope Center?